Community Garden near

 28.02 miles away, 33 Herff Rd, Boerne, TX, 78006

-Herff Farm is a gathering place offering public events, community gardens, a Farmers Market and hiking opportunities.
-It also serves as a natural laboratory for sustainable modern living—a place where children and adults learn how to protect our precious natural resources.
+Herff Farm is a gathering place offering public events, community gardens, a Farmers Marke,t and hiking opportunities.
+It also serves as a natural laboratory for sustainable modern living, where children and adults learn how to protect our precious natural resources.

-Historically significant and protecting an irreplaceable freshwater source, the Herff Farm is a vibrant hub that provides access to outdoor learning for children and a model for land stewardship for the greater community.
+Historically significant and protecting an irreplaceable freshwater source, the Herff Farm is a vibrant hub providing children's access to outdoor learning and a model for land stewardship for the greater community.

 Gardens, Trails, & Farmers Market Saturday: 9:00 AM - 1:00 PM